Principal investigator

 Staff

-I graduated in 2013 from Montclair State University and received my B.S in Biology.
-Started my career as a research technician at the Veteran’s Hospital in the neurology department in 2014.
-I have been with Rutgers the last 5 years in the Cell Biology and Molecular Medicine department and recently joined the Anthony Lab.
-I have worked many years with both small and large laboratory animals and hope to bring my expertise to this lab.
-I love working with all kinds of animals and I hope to one day live on a farm.
-On my spare time I like to cook, try new recipes, and spend time with my two children.
-I also enjoy gardening and being a plant mom.
+I graduated from Montclair State University with a B.S. in Biology.
+I began my career as a research technician in the Neurology Department at the Veterans Hospital.
+In 2017, I joined Rutgers University, starting in the Cell Biology and Molecular Medicine Department, and in 2022, I became part of the Anthony Lab.
+Over the years, I have gained extensive experience working with both small and large laboratory animals in vivo.
+I have a deep passion for all kinds of animals and aspire to one day live on a farm.
+In my spare time, I enjoy cooking, experimenting with new recipes, and spending quality time with my three children.

 Emily Mirek